jsmnal/OnlineStoreProject/README.md

 5. Now you can start backend by running `dotnet run`.
 6. Next go to `Frontend/` directory and run `npm install`.
 7. Open `Frontend/src/utils/config.js` and replace the `DEV_BACKEND_URL` and `IMAGE_URL` with the url and port where backend is running. (eg. `https://localhost:5001` and `https://localhost:5001/images/`)
-8. Now you can start frontend by running in `Frontend/` directory: `npm start`.
+8. Now you can start frontend by running in `Frontend/` directory: `HTTPS=true npm start`.
 9. Open browser and go to: `http://localhost:3000`.

+### Docker setup with script

+You can also pull, start and setup that SQL Server docker image by running `docker_setup.sh` bash script.
+This script also runs migrations and updates the SQL Server.

+**NOTE:** Remember that you need to have Docker, dotnet and dotnet ef cli installed so this script works.

+### `build.sh`

+Bash script for:

+1. Installs frontend packages
+2. Builds backend project